MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-services.md

 ## Time series service

-Time series data is data collected at set intervals over a continuous time period.
+Time series data is collected from IIoT devices at set intervals over a continuous time period.
 A time series data store has data measurements with corresponding time stamps.
 An IIoT analytics solution needs a time series service to provide warm and cold storage for time series data.
-You run interactive analytics over warm data, and operational intelligence over cold storage and historical data.
+You can run interactive analytics over warm data, and operational intelligence over cold storage and historical data.

-You can use [Azure Data Explorer](https://azure.microsoft.com/services/data-explorer) to develop a time series service.
-Azure Data Explorer includes native support for creation, manipulation, and analysis of multiple time series with near real-time monitoring solutions and workflows.
+[Azure Data Explorer](https://azure.microsoft.com/services/data-explorer) includes native support for creation, manipulation, and analysis of multiple time series with near real-time monitoring solutions and workflows.
+You can use Azure Data Explorer to develop a time series service.
 For more information, see [Time series analysis in Azure Data Explorer](/azure/data-explorer/time-series-analysis).

-Azure Data Explorer provides a web application, the [Web UI](/azure/data-explorer/web-query-data), where you can run queries and [build dashboards](/azure/data-explorer/azure-data-explorer-dashboards).
+Azure Data Explorer provides a [Web UI](/azure/data-explorer/web-query-data), where you can run queries and [build data visualization dashboards](/azure/data-explorer/azure-data-explorer-dashboards).

 > [!NOTE]
 > IIoT systems that were using Azure Time Series Insights (TSI) for a time series service can migrate to Azure Data Explorer.
 The TSI service won't be supported after March 2025.
 For more information, see [Migrate to Azure Data Explorer](/azure/time-series-insights/migration-to-adx).